meteor/meteor/docs/source/packages/accounts-2fa.md

 {% apibox "Accounts.enableUser2fa" "module":"accounts-base" %}

 It should be called with a code that the users will receive from the authenticator app once they read the QR code.
-This function throws an error on failure.
+The callback is called with a single `Error` argument on failure.
 If the code provided is correct, a `type` will be added to the user's `twoFactorAuthentication` object and now 2FA will be enabled:

 ```js
 twoFactorAuthetication: {